dawidhermann/flow-pipe/README.md

 - 🔌 **Modular Adapters**: Choose from Fetch, Axios, or Superagent adapters (or create your own)
 - 🎨 **Nested Chains**: Support for nested request managers
 - ⚡ **TypeScript First**: Full TypeScript support with type inference
-- 📦 **Tree-Shakeable**: Install only the adapter you need for smaller bundle sizes
 - 🔒 **Built-in SSRF Protection**: Automatic URL validation to prevent Server-Side Request Forgery attacks

 ## Table of Contents